MaimelaT/Call-Center-Analysis/README.md

       * This way the call centre wont have to spend more money hiring agents but all shift them around according to Customer retention.
   * Find out exactly what the issue is around the **Billing question** and then implement solutions.
   * Find out which method of billing do customers prefer.
-  * Imorove the design of the website to be more user-friendly.
+  * Improve the design of the website to be more user-friendly.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------